 Biography

 Carole Alexis received her dance training from some of the most renowned master teachers.
-She trained extensively with Russian Imperial Ballet and Vaganova technique master teacher Nikoloz Makhateli, a former principal dancer of the Kirov Ballet who holds a master degree as a teacher and repetitor of choreography from the illustrious Kirov Ballet in St. Petersburg, served as director of the National Ballet of Georgia and the Vaganova School, and was himself a student of the great Soviet teacher Vakhtang Chabukiani, who is considered to be one of the most influential male dancers in history.
-At the Mudra School of Maurice Béjart, Alexis studied French-Cuban technique with the legendary Cuban choreographer, dancer and teacher Jorge Lefebre, who was a soloist with Maurice Béjart, served as director of the Ballet de Wallonie and danced with the famed Alicia Alonso and Alberto Alonso.
-In addition to Russian Imperial and French- Cuban technique, Carole Alexis studied French technique at the Académie Internationale de Danse de Paris and the famous Golovine School in Paris, which trained many leading dancers of the Paris Opéra Ballet.
+She trained extensively with Russian Imperial Ballet and Vaganova technique master teacher Nikoloz Makhateli, a former principal dancer of the Kirov Ballet who holds a master's degree as a teacher and repetitor of choreography from the illustrious Kirov Ballet in St. Petersburg, served as director of the National Ballet of Georgia and the Vaganova School, and was himself a student of the great Soviet teacher Vakhtang Chabukiani, who is considered to be one of the most influential male dancers in history.
+At the Mudra School of Maurice Béjart, Alexis studied French-Cuban technique with the legendary Cuban choreographer, dancer, and teacher Jorge Lefebre, who was a soloist with Maurice Béjart, served as director of the Ballet de Wallonie and danced with the famed Alicia Alonso and Alberto Alonso.
+In addition to Russian Imperial and French-Cuban technique, Carole Alexis studied French technique at the Académie Internationale de Danse de Paris and the famous Golovine School in Paris, which trained many leading dancers of the Paris Opéra Ballet.
 Later, she danced and toured extensively as a featured company member and soloist with Rick Odums Dance Company, Compagnie du Corail, Ballets Jazz de Paris

-and Ebène Dance Company.
+, and Ebène Dance Company.
 Alexis also was frequently contracted to work as a solo dancer, choreographer, and singer for live performances and videos with renowned recording artists and bands; held highly sought-after commercial contracts choreographing for Disney and The Citrus Bowl, and choreographed and performed both as a dancer and singer at New York City’s most renowned performing arts venues, including Carnegie Hall and Lincoln Center...

 In addition to being an accomplished choreographer, Carole Alexis is a master ballet teacher and coach of extraordinary teaching skills and pedagogical knowledge rarely found even in the most prominent ballet schools.
 The Conservatory of Ballet des Amériques, which she created to help students reach the highest levels of technical and artistic achievement in dance, stands apart from other institutions through its exemplary nurturing of each individual student to reach his or her highest potential, a well-rounded curriculum and adherence to humanistic principles.
-Providing rigorous training that embraces the full scope of dance education, the conservatory brings to light the powerful interconnectedness of various art forms and enables students not only to become world-class dancers, but also highly cultivated, independent, confident and exemplary members of society.
+Providing rigorous training that embraces the full scope of dance education, the conservatory brings to light the powerful interconnectedness of various art forms and enables students not only to become world-class dancers but also highly cultivated, independent, confident, and exemplary members of society.
 Students of Carole Alexis have been accepted regularly to the prestigious programs at Paris Opera Ballet, Royal Ballet, Bolshoi Ballet, San Francisco Ballet, Netherlands Dans Theater, American Ballet Theatre, Joffrey Ballet, Ballet West, Atlanta Ballet, English National Ballet and Juilliard.
-Prior to founding and directing Ballet des Amériques, Alexis served as Artistic Director of the Bronx Dance Academy in New York City, a charter school for academics and ballet that thrived immensely under her leadership along her friend and colleague Doreen Santos.
+Before founding and directing Ballet des Amériques, Alexis served as Artistic Director of the Bronx Dance Academy in New York City, a charter school for academics and ballet that thrived immensely under her leadership along with her friend and colleague Doreen Santos.

 In Westchester, Alexis also held the position of Associate Director and Head of the Lower School at the Greenwich Ballet Academy — training innumerable students from absolute beginner level to a level exemplifying readiness for professional coaching, creating programs utilizing her unique teaching methodology, and quickly multiplying enrollment in the school from 20 students to 120.